thavinb/AmpRecon/README.md

 bash buildContainers.sh
 ```

+> **!!!WARNING!!!**
+> If Singularity is not available, the pipeline assumes all dependencies with the correct versions are available in the execution environment.

-You can now run the pipeline from BCL input as follows:
+You can run the pipeline from **BCL** input as follows:
 <mark>TODO:<mark> check this
 ```
 nextflow /path/to/ampseq-pipeline/main.nf -profile sanger_lsf \